 If you are traveling internationally on an activity as a student at USF for credit, we still need to have certain basic information on file to be able to assist you in the event something goes wrong.
 The expectation is that USF will continue to support you so that you have a successful experience abroad and return safely to campus to complete your studies.
 To support you, we require basic information such as your address and phone number abroad, an emergency contact, and a basic itinerary of activities.
 This is regardless if you are traveling to your home country or any other outside of the United States on a USF-affiliated trip.

 You are not paying for international health and evacuation insurance.
 USF has already paid that on your behalf.
 It is more comprehensive than national health care.
-It provides support during civil unrest, natural disasters, and a level of health care that may not be available to you in your home country.
+It provides travel support during civil unrest and natural disasters, and a level of health care that may not be available to you in your home country.
 The $30 - $50 Safety and Security Monitoring charge is NOT for insurance.
 Like many services USF offers, there are associated costs that are not covered by tuition and student fees.
-USF Education Abroad is a self-funded entity and as such, this charge helps to cover the most basic and minimum services associated with the 24/7 assistance line and support services during your time abroad.
+USF Education Abroad is a self-funded entity and as such, this charge helps to cover the basic services associated with support services available during your time abroad.

 We do need you to complete the CANVAS pre-departure orientation to confirm you have a full understanding of the risk mitigation protocols available to you while you are away from USF.
 We have made it easy to navigate so you only need to answer a few questions to confirm you understand how USF can assist you outside of the United States.
 Much of this information you may already know, but we are obligated to make sure you have been offered all of the information.
 It describes your benefits and your rights as a USF student in your home country.

 iStart only concerns your visa and immigration status.
 USF World still needs basic information about where you plan to stay, your emergency contact, and how to reach you in an emergency.
 This information is not collected on the iStart form.